 festive celebration which survives from ancient Mexico.

-When the Spaniards arrived in the 16th century, the festival was incorporated into the Catholic All Souls Day and All Saints Day, celebrated on November 1 and November 2.
+It was only when the Spaniards arrived in the 16th century that the festival was incorporated into the Catholic All Souls Day and All Saints Day, celebrated on November 1 and November 2.

 Children are remembered on the Day of the Innocents ("Día de los Inocentes") on November 1, followed by other loved ones who are counted among the dearly departed on November 2, the Day of the Dead.